 Historical Context and Claims

-1. Role and Physical Attributes: Pata Seca was specifically bought for breeding purposes due to his height and the belief that his physical traits would produce strong offspring.
-This practice was part of a broader, inhumane system where slaves were coerced into breeding to increase the labor force.
+- Role and Physical Attributes: Pata Seca was explicitly bought for breeding due to his height and the belief that his physical traits would produce strong offspring.
+This practice was part of a broader, inhumane system where enslaved people were coerced into breeding to increase the labor force.

-2. Number of Offspring: Multiple sources claim that Pata Seca fathered over 200 children.
-This figure is often cited but lacks concrete documentary evidence.
-The claim is supported by family stories and local lore, suggesting that up to 30% of the current population in Santa Eudóxia, São Carlos, maybe his descendants.
+- Number of Offspring: Multiple sources claim that Pata Seca fathered over 200 children.
+This figure is often cited but needs concrete documentary evidence.
+Family stories and local lore support the claim, suggesting that up to 30% of the current population in Santa Eudóxia, São Carlos, maybe his descendants.

-3. Longevity: Pata Seca is said to have lived for 130 years, passing away on June 13, 1958.
-This extraordinary lifespan is another aspect of the legend that raises skepticism due to the lack of verifiable records.
+- Longevity: Pata Seca is said to have lived for 130 years, passing away on June 13, 1958.
+This extraordinary lifespan is another legendary aspect that raises skepticism due to the lack of verifiable records.

 Skepticism and Folklore

-1. Lack of Documentation: There are no official documents that verify Pata Seca’s date of birth, the exact number of his children, or his age at death.
+- Lack of Documentation: No official documents verify Pata Seca’s date of birth, the exact number of his children, or his age at death.
 This absence of records casts doubt on the more sensational aspects of his story.

 Cultural and Social Impact